 The Importance of Wheel Alignment

 If your tires are wearing unevenly, such as the inside shoulder of the tire wearing faster than the rest of the tread, your vehicle may be out of alignment.
-This conditions not only shorten the life of your tires but adversely affect the handling characteristics of your vehicle, which could be dangerous.
+These conditions will shorten the lifespan of the tires, while adversely affecting the handling characteristics of the vehicle which can be dangerous.
 If you detect irregular wear, have your alignment checked immediately.

 Aspects of Wheel Alignment